Exploring clean energy solutions

 - Large hydroelectric facilities (4%)

 - Eligible renewable resources, such as wind, geothermal, biomass, solar and small hydro (50%)

 View our 2021 electric power mix

 Delivering more renewable energy

 We deliver a range of clean energy resources, such as solar, wind, geothermal, biomass and small hydroelectric.
 We're also integrating innovative technology to make the power grid smarter and more resilient.
-In 2016, we delivered 32.8 percent of our energy from qualified renewable resources, reaching California’s 2020 renewable energy goal three years ahead of schedule in meeting the California Renewables Portfolio Standard (RPS) of 33 percent by 2020 mandate.
+In 2018, we delivered 39 percent of our energy from qualified renewable resources, reaching California’s 2020 renewable energy goal three years ahead of schedule.
 We are also well positioned to meet the new 60 percent by 2030 Renewable Portfolio Standard mandate set forth by SB 100, which requires 60% by 2030, as described in our RPS Procurement Plans filed at the California Public Utilities Commission.

 Harnessing the Sun's power

 Large-scale solar energy accounts for the biggest portion of PG&E’s total renewable energy power mix.
-A portion of the solar energy on PG&E's energy grid comes from three solar plants in Fresno County, three in San Francisco and one in Solano county that we own and operate, are mainly located in California’s Central Valley.
+A portion of the solar energy on PG&E's energy grid comes from eight solar plants in Fresno County, three in San Francisco and one in Solano county that we own and operate, are mainly located in California’s Central Valley.
 We add solar energy to our energy supply through significant contracts with third-party developers.
 Additionally, we support our customers who choose to install their own solar systems.
 PG&E leads the nation with more than 380,000 private rooftop solar customers connected to the energy grid.
 Those considering solar can learn more and find resources at Solar Programs.